-The mission of the Tennessee Wildlife Resources Agency (TWRA) is to preserve, conserve, manage, protect and enhance the fish and wildlife of the state and their habitats for the use, benefit, and enjoyment of the citizens of Tennessee and its visitors.
+The mission of the Tennessee Wildlife Resources Agency (TWRA) is to preserve, conserve, manage, protect and enhance the fish and wildlife of the state and their habitats for the use, benefit, and enjoyment of the citizens of Tennessee and it's visitors.
 The Agency fosters the safe use of the state's waters through a program of law enforcement, education, and access.
-Reelfoot NWR has a long-standing relationship with TWRA, including but not limited to joint habitat projects and events, equipment sharing, and boat trail maintenance.
+Lower Hatchie NWR has a long-standing relationship with TWRA, and works with them on a variety of projects.

 Follow Us Online

 As far as looks go, there is none more stunning than the wood duck.
 A lovely mixture of colors and patterns decorate the plumage of this species of waterfowl.
 Although their looks are flamboyant, their nature is not.
 Wood ducks are shy, elusive creatures that often frequent wooded areas.
 Unlike most other waterfowl, they will perch and nest in trees.